 Students admitted with Advanced Standing have the first year practicum waived (see institutional policy on Course Waivers, above) and are eligible for up to 26 transfer-of-credit hours for external Advanced Standing and up to 30 transfer-of-credit hours for internal Advanced Standing from our Clinical Mental Health Counseling Master of Arts Program.
 The department chair and/or her designates will determine precisely how previously completed coursework will apply toward the PsyD curriculum requirements.
 Such courses will be entered on our transcript as transfer of credit.
 Students will then be responsible for satisfying all remaining components of our doctoral degree curriculum.

 Eligibility and Maintenance of Advanced Standing Status

 To be eligible for Advanced Standing, the applicant’s master’s degree must have been granted by a regionally accredited institution, must have 60 or more credit hours documented on the transcript, and must have required supervised field experience effectively equivalent to our first year practicum requirement (640 hours or more).
 Only courses taught by faculty with doctoral-level degrees are eligible for transfer of credit toward our PsyD degree.
 Also, please note that some master’s degrees are not eligible for Advanced Standing status.
-These include (a) master’s degrees in social work (MSW), (b) master’s degrees completed online or in blended (online + classroom) format, and, (c) master’s degrees conferred more than five years prior to your matriculation date at William James College.
+These include (a) master’s degrees in social work (MSW), (b) master’s degrees completed online or in blended (online + classroom) format, and, (c) master’s degrees conferred more than seven years prior to your matriculation date at William James College.